Google: TED Is The Law Making Us Less Free for a sobering account of yet another way we shoot ourselves in the foot.

 History tells us that great civilizations always collapse under the weakening weight of their own bureaucracy.
 There are striking similarities between the paralysis and stagnation of previous civilizations and what is occurring here as detailed in this TED talk.
 How rapidly this seems to be occurring is most curious.
 I think I know why.
 First though, I’ll set the stage…

 Law and Order

-Civilization is a makeshift attempt to enable large numbers of people to live together as a ‘pseudo tribe’.
-Maintaining this cultural illusion requires law and order and institutions to promulgate them.
-A small hunter-gatherer tribe has no such requirement for civilization’s law and order, or the cultural institutions that prop these up.
+Civilization is a makeshift attempt to enable large numbers of people to live together as a pseudo tribe.
+Maintaining this cultural illusion requires law and order, along with institutions that promulgate these.
+Conversely, small hunter-gatherer tribes had no need for such contrived law and order, nor the cultural institutions that prop these up.
 Their age-old traditions were sufficient.

-Civilizations require order and stillness to be long-lived.
-External interference and interactions favor chaos and change, which makes order difficult to sustain.
-The previous 5,000+ years of history shows us that as civilization’s mean for interaction increases thanks to technological progress, civilization life spans decrease.
-As a result, this threat to stability boosts a civilization’s push for more law and order.
-Correlations give another way to see this.
+Civilizations require order and stability to be long-lived.
+External interference and interactions favor chaos and change, which works against order and stability.
+The previous 5,000+ years of history show us that as civilization’s capacity for interaction increases, due to technological progress, civilization life spans decrease.
+As a result, this threat to stability boosts a civilization’s push for more law and order — more bureaucracy.
+Correlations give another way to see how this plays out…

 ——- = ——-